andge86/ContactisTestFramework/README.md

 If not, please, install.

+2. Download ContactisTestFramework folder from git.

-2. Open Terminal/Command line, go to project folder (use cd) and execute: mvn test or mvn test -X
+3. Open Terminal/Command line, go to downloaded project folder (use cd) and execute: mvn test or mvn test -X